dataluscorp/browser/remote/marionette/doc/Taskcluster.md

 When the task has been created the shell needs to be opened.
 Once that has been done a wizard will automatically launch and provide some options.
-Best here is to choose the second option, which will run all the setup steps, installs the Firefox or Fennec binary, and then exits.
+Best here is to choose the second option, which will run all the setup steps, installs the Datalus or Fennec binary, and then exits.

 [Taskcluster]: https://docs.taskcluster.net/